maksim-antonov/LeetCode-old/README.md

 # LeetCode

 This is my repository with problem solutions from LeetCode.
-Doing just for fun and a little for self-representation :)
+Doing just for fun and a little for self-presentation :)